1. Beginner guide

 Step 3

-After that user is prompted to enter a code (backup or generated by your DUO device) or request a push to your enrolled DUO-enabled device.
+After that, user will get a DUO prompt to enter a passcode or request a push to the enrolled DUO-enabled device (user’s phone).
 A prompt looks similar to:

 Duo two-factor login for panteater